In This Article

 We took tests from different DNA testing services to see what features they offered and compared them with others.

-MyHeritage offers free Family Tree Builder software with lots of helpful features to build your family tree.
+MyHeritage DNA offers free Family Tree Builder software with many helpful features to build your family tree.
 They also give you tools to discover relatives.
 The company also lets you download your raw DNA.

-They also allow you to upload raw data from other testing services and provide access to historical records to help with building your family tree.
+They also allow you to upload raw data from other testing services and provide access to historical records to help build your family tree.

 Several factors affect the accuracy of DNA tests.
 Some of them include the: